Suwanee Workers’ Compensation Lawyer

 • Vocational training and rehabilitation costs, including occupational and physical therapy.

-• Your wage loss reimbursement benefit, which will be two-thirds of what you averagely make in a week to compensate your period of temporary disability.
-These benefits will have a weekly $575 cap.
+• Your wage loss reimbursement benefits will be two-thirds of the average wage you make in a week to compensate your period of temporary disability.

 • Permanent Partial Disability (PPD) – If the authorized WC doctor gives you a disability rating in compliance with the American Medical Association Guidelines, you can receive an additional sum of money.